Oranotse/aws-restart-portfolio/Labs/Compute/Creating an EC2 Instance in the CLI/README.md

 ## Inspecting the UserData Script

-I ran `more UserData.txt` to inspect the startup script that would be passed to the new instance.
-This **UserData script** automatically installs a PHP web application when the instance first boots.
-It also deletes shell history and removes `authorized_keys` files at the end, which prevents sensitive information from being baked into the AMI.
+I used the more UserData.txt command to view the startup script for the EC2 instance.
+This script runs automatically when the instance starts.
+It installs a PHP web application during the first boot.
+At the end, it clears shell history and removes authorized_keys files to make sure no sensitive information is left behind or saved in the image.

 ## Launching the Web Server Instance